 - 5 tablespoons powdered sugar

 - In a small bowl or large measuring cup, combine beer, sour cream, and 1/4 cup of the maple syrup.
 Stir well with a whisk.
 With your mixer at low speed, add flour mixture and beer mixture alternately to the butter mixture.
 Make sure you begin and end with the flour mixture.
 Beat until just combined.
-Do no over-mix.
+Do not over-mix.

 - Coat a 9×5-inch baking pan with baking spray.
-Scrape batter into the loaf pan and bake at 350 degrees for 40-45 minutes or until a toothpick inserted in the center comes out with crumbs clinging.
+Scrape batter into the loaf pan and bake for 40-45 minutes or until a toothpick inserted in the center comes out with crumbs clinging.
 Cool on a wire rack in pan for ten minutes before removing from pan and cooling completely.